 Make sure that whenever you do anything with video, the lighting is good.

 Once the production is finished, the raw video and other materials need to be turned into a finished product.
-The Digital Learning Commons has a very knowledgeable staff that can help you with this.
+The Digital Learning Commons team can help you with this.
 Here are some other key points to remember in this process:

 - If you are using graphics, logos, or text that depict the Institute, please refer to the MIIS Communications Style Guide for further details and guidelines.